iesiyok/accountable-js/README.md

+If you want to collaborate with new ideas or you want to improve the browser extension implementation or you found a bug please contact me from ilkan.esiyok@cispa.de.

 The folder includes :
 	*	accjs-extension : The Chrome extension that is prototyped by authors to evaluate performance and compatibility on various case studies.